wudpecker/userlens-integration-docs/posthog_integration_documentation.md

 ---

-### 4. Copy Your API Key
+### 3. Copy Your API Key
 Once created, copy your API key.
 You will use this key to authenticate your integration with Userlens.
-Return to Userlens app.

 ![screenshot](posthog_integration_step3.png)

 ---

 That's it!
-You have successfully set up the API key for integrating with Userlens.
+Now you can return to Userlens app to verify the integrations.